fricai/COL226/assignments/3/README.md

-# Parser and Lexer Generator for WHILE Language
+# Parser and Lexer for WHILE

+This project is a parser and a lexer for the WHILE programming language made using ML-Lex and ML-Yacc.

 ## Usage Instructions